yosoufe/SFND_2D_Feature_Tracking/report.md

 ### MP9 - Performance Evaluation 3

-The following table describes **the time it takes for keypoint detection and descriptor extraction in seconds**.
+The following table describes **the time it takes for keypoint detection and descriptor extraction in milliseconds**.
 The table is sorted based on the Average column and in decreasing order.
 In this table the time for images 1 to 9 are only used to calculate the average time.
 Because the first image took a lot of time probably for initialization of objects which should be ignored for long stream of sensor frame data.